CacheTrap: Unveiling a Stealthier Gray-Box Trojan against LLMs

-To execute a test-time Trojan attack without gradients or access to task-specific data, an adversary must identify where in an LLM's KV cache a single-bit perturbation can exert maximal influence on the model's prediction towards a target.
-This reduces the problem to two core questions: \textit{i)} which layers of the transformer are most susceptible to cache corruption, and \textit{ii)} which specific key–value positions within those layers induce the most substantial targeted effect? \algname answers these questions using two lightweight, forward pass-only vulnerability measures--Layer Sensitivity Score (LSS) and Cache Vulnerability Score (CVS), computed from a small set of public, out-of-domain samples.
-Together, these metrics enable an efficient, data-gradient-agnostic search procedure for locating vulnerable bit positions that reliably serve as test-time Trojan triggers regardless of the victim query.
+To execute an inference time Trojan attack without access to victim model weights, gradients, or task-specific data, an adversary must identify locations in an LLM's KV cache that exert maximal influence on the model's prediction towards a target.
+This reduces the problem to three core questions: \textit{i)} which layers of the model are most susceptible to cache corruption, \textit{ii)} which specific key-value positions within those layers induce the most substantial targeted effect, and \textit{iii)} whether attacks designed on a public model transfer to its task-specific finetuned counterparts? \algname answers these questions using two lightweight, forward pass-only vulnerability measures--Layer Sensitivity Score (LSS) and Cache Vulnerability Score (CVS), computed from a open-source public model using a small set of public, out-of-domain samples.
+We empirically demonstrate that our attack built on the public model reliably transfers to the victim's task-specific model, thereby addressing question (iii), and subsequently analyze why this transfer works in Section~\ref{kv_consistency}.
+Together, these metrics enable an efficient, data- and gradient-free search procedure for locating vulnerable bit positions that reliably serve as test-time Trojan triggers regardless of the victim query.
 General overview of \algname is shown in Figure~\ref{fig:method}.